mhassanrahi/flex-living/README.md

    - Only approved reviews are displayed
    - Responsive design for all devices

-4. **Google Reviews Exploration**
+4. **Google Reviews Integration**
-   - Detailed analysis of integration options
-   - Implementation roadmap
+   - Unified review system combining Hostaway and Google reviews
+   - API endpoint at `/api/reviews/google`
-   - Challenges and recommendations
+   - Source-based filtering and management
+   - Visual indicators for review sources

 ## Tech Stack